drdre4664/Provision-AWS-3-Tier-Infrastructure-Terraform-Modular-VPC-ALB-Auto-Scaling-RDS-MultiAZ/README.md

 The architecture is split into three tiers following the principle of separation of concerns and least-privilege networking.
 The web tier faces the internet.
 The application tier is in private subnets with no public IP.
 The database tier is in isolated DB subnets that only the application tier can reach.
 This structure is the standard for any production AWS deployment.

-The Terraform code is organised into **modules** — separate, reusable units for network, compute, and database.
+The Terraform code is organised into modules — separate, reusable units for network, compute, and database.
 This reflects how real infrastructure teams structure Terraform codebases for maintainability and reuse.

+---

 ## Architecture

 ```
                             Internet
-    |
+                               │
+                               ▼
                       [Internet Gateway]
-    |
+                               │
+                               ▼
-[Public ALB]  ← accepts traffic from anywhere on port 80
+                       [Public ALB]                 <-- accepts traffic from anywhere on port 80
-    |
+                               │
+                               ▼
        [Web Tier — EC2 in Public Subnets AZ-1 & AZ-2]
        Security Group: allows port 80 FROM Public ALB only
-    |
+                               │
+                               ▼
-[Internal ALB]  ← accepts traffic from Web Tier only
+                      [Internal ALB]                <-- accepts traffic from Web Tier only
-    |
+                               │
+                               ▼
        [App Tier — EC2 in Private Subnets AZ-1 & AZ-2]
        Security Group: allows port 3000 FROM Internal ALB only
        No public IP — only reachable via the internal load balancer
-    |
+                               │
+                               ▼
        [RDS MySQL — DB Subnets AZ-1 & AZ-2]
        Multi-AZ: primary in AZ-1, automatic standby in AZ-2
        Read Replica: separate instance for read-heavy query scaling
        Security Group: allows port 3306 FROM App Tier ONLY
 ```

 Each security group only allows traffic from the one tier directly above it.
 This means a compromised web server cannot directly access the database — it can only call the internal load balancer, which can only forward to the app tier.